foxharp/ve.direct/README.md

 (Victron also has an interactive command/response protocol, described in other papers at the above link.
 This script doesn't do anything with that.
 See the "HEX Protocol" documents at the above link.)

+The client/server aspects are based on ssh, so the security implications of connecting to a remote host to get battery data are minimal.

 And, just because I enjoy it, and usually learn something new when I push the boundaries of the language, it's all implemented in bash.